PureDev12345/DodgeGame/README.md

 # Step 5: Making obstacle
   create a cube, shape it to a suitable size so that the player can avoid it. make it into a prefab, add obstacle layermask to the prefab. after this delete the cube in game scene.

-# Step 6: Adding Scripts:
+# Step 6: Adding Scripts
   Create an empty in the game, add "game.cs" scripts in it.
-Add the "move and destroy.cs" script to the prefab. add the "movement.cs" script to the camera.
+Add the "move and destroy.cs" script to the obstacle prefab. add the "movement.cs" script to the camera.

-# Step 7: Final Touches:
+# Step 7: Final Touches
-  add all the necessary details in the code. in the "movement.cs" add the character controller from the camera.
+  add all the necessary details in the code. in the "movement.cs" add the character controller from the camera,adjust speed,and add obstacle layer.
+In "game.cs" add  obstacle prefab.
+Finally in "move and destroy.cs" adjust speed accordingly in the obstacle prefab.

+# Step 8: Enjoy
+  The game is complete and now you have completed your first game, have fun, enjoy and experiment. :)

+  Final Note, Thanks for supporting me, even if I am just some  guy, you showed support by watching my videos.
+No amount of thanks can be enough for you. :)